ryandoyle5401/Budgetr/Weekly Updates/Week 9 Status Update.md

 ### Issues - Josh
 1. No issues this week
 ### Progress - Robin
+1. Worked on alpha
+2. Found a repo that uses realmDB with kotlin, going to see how that works.
+Maybe see if its easier to integrate than firebase since adding authentication crashes code.
 ### Issues - Robin
+1. Code still breaking when adding authentication // maybe not adding it correctly.
 ### Progress - David
 1. Worked on requirements
 2. Worked on Alpha